-We have scanned the school records (grades, courses, parents, costs) from 1909 until 1941.
+We have scanned and made available the original Valley View School records (grades, courses, parents, costs) from 1909 to 1941.
 Some of the files are large and take a while to download, but they are worth the wait.
-If you know anyone who attended the school, this can be very interesting.
+If you know anyone who attended the school during those years, these documents can be very interesting.

 School records 1926-1933 (PDF)